zksecurity/zkbugs/tools/picus/picus_analysis.md

 Total circuits analyzed: 25

 - Successfully detected the vulnerability: 7
-  - This means Picus found a bug and the bug is the same as the actual bug
+  - This means Picus found a bug, and the bug is the same as the actual bug
-- Unsupported vulnerability: 0
+- Unsupported vulnerability: 5
-  - This means the bug is not underconstrained bug so Picus does not support it
+  - This means the bug is not an underconstrained bug, so Picus does not support it
-- Timeout: 12
+- Timeout: 10
-  - This means Picus does not halt after running for 100 seconds and it hits timeout limit
+  - This means Picus does not halt after running for 100 seconds, and it hits the timeout limit
-- Incorrectly Reported as Properly Constrained: 3
+- Incorrectly Reported as Properly Constrained: 0
-  - This means Picus outputs "The circuit is properly constrained" but the circuit contains a bug
+  - This means Picus outputs, "The circuit is properly constrained," but the circuit contains a bug
 - Failure: 3
   - This means Picus outputs "Cannot determine whether the circuit is properly constrained"

-Statistics: since Picus only handles underconstrained bugs, we subtract "unsupported vulnerabilities" from total bugs and then compute success rate
+Statistics: since Picus only handles underconstrained bugs, we subtract "unsupported vulnerabilities" from total bugs and then compute the success rate

 ```
-success rate = 7 / (25 - 3) = 31.8%
+success rate = 7 / (25 - 5) = 35%
 ```

 ## Detailed Analysis